cohoe/package-mirror/README.md

         "jobs": [
             {
                 "my-{{product}}-{{release}}-linker": {
-                    "version": "5.1" (This is where you specify the active version) ,
+                    "version": "5.1", (This is where you specify the active version) "disabled": false (Turn this job on or off) ,
             },
             {